Category Archives: BLOG

 And now more projects…

-The previous series of audio power amplifier projects that I was working on was using the LME498xx series of high voltage input stage drivers.
-I have posted several of them starting with Proj8, Proj11~25 and finally in Proj39~42, but there’s really more than that and have not been posted in the website as shown in the Tinkerer’s Workshop.
-It all started with Proj8 when I had the PCB fabricated professionally to verify basically its layout quality.
-As a result of the first build the audio quality it reproduced and represented was very impressive!
+The previous series of audio power amplifier projects that I was working on used the LME498xx series of high-voltage input stage drivers.
+I have posted several of them, starting with Proj8, Proj11~25, and finally Proj39~42, but there’s really more than that and they have not been posted on the website as shown in the Tinkerer’s Workshop.
+It all started with Proj8, when I had the PCB fabricated professionally to verify its layout quality.
+As a result of the first build, the audio quality it reproduced and represented was very impressive!

-At present I’m working on a new series of audio power amplifier projects that uses an opamp at the front-end input stage of the amplifier.
-Currently, there are 16 amplifiers so far that have been built and tested starting with Proj62.
+At present, I’m working on a new series of audio power amplifier projects that use an op amp at the front-end input stage of the amplifier.
+Currently, there are 16 amplifiers so far that have been built and tested, starting with Proj62.

 Here’s a look at some of the completed projects:

-This one is rated at 100 watts using Linear Technology LTC6090 that’s driving a pair of ThermalTrak transistors.
+This one is rated at 100 watts using Linear Technology LTC6090, which’s driving a pair of ThermalTrak transistors.

 The next one is another 100-watt amplifier using an Analog Device ADA4700-1 connected to a complementary pair of Darlington transistors from Sanken.